braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/user_data_collection/user_import.md

 ## Segmenting

 User import creates and updates user profiles, and can also be used to create segments.
-To create a segment, check **create a segment from this csv**.
+To create a segment, select **Create a Segment from this CSV**.

 ![CSV Import Segmenting Users][7]{: style="max-width:80%;"}